The Origin of Turrón and Its History

 "An admirable collection of turrones which, placed in small boxes, travel through Europe as a thing of great Gift."

-From 1622, there is a list detailing the price of each Turrón.
-In the image on the left, you can see that number one on the list is the one from Alicante.
+From 1622, there is a list detailing the price of each Nougat.
+The image on the left shows that the number one on the list is Alicante.

 Price of turrones in the 16th century